acaibowlz/acaibowlz/README.md

 🌏 Based in Hsinchu/Taipei, Taiwan.

-💻 I am a grad student in statistics, with handful of experience with data analysis/modelling/finetuning.
+💻 I am a grad student in statistics, with handful of experience with data analysis/modelling/finetuning,.

 🕶️ Clean code practitioners.

-🐧 I am also a Linux enthusiastic.
-EndeavourOS rocks!
+🐧 Love playing around with Linux apps!

 ### 👉 I write code in